 Praying Scripture is powerful.
 Making it personal to you gives life to your words and meaning to your prayers.
 A conversation with God is an excellent way to be rooted and established.

 Do you have Scripture hanging on the walls of your home?
 I don't know a better way of instilling Scripture into the little minds and lives that live there with you.
 I started in the nursery, way before they could even walk, let alone read.
 Think and be strategic about placement.
 I even placed one "strategically" over the toilet in the boy's bathroom!
 Beautifully framed artwork created and centered around the Word of God is so easy to find these days.
-Checkout our friends over at Redeeming Goods and Christ-Centered Mama.
+Checkout my friend Christ-Centered Mama.
 There are others as well.
 These are just a couple of our favorites.
 And they both offer free, downloadable, printable Scripture art.
 It doesn't have to be expensive.
 It could even be free!
 Scripture on the walls of your home will help you and your family be rooted and established.

 So today, let's be intentional about deepening our spiritual root system.
 Not just ours, but that of our family as well.
 Prioritize it, memorize it, pray it and write it.